derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-19/12/2023 16:14:30 : 3 Database Admins walked into a NoSQL bar.
+20/12/2023 16:14:53 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer was found dead in the shower.
-Next to their body was a bottle of shampoo with the instructions 'Lather, Rinse and Repeat'.
+What do you call eight hobbits?
+A hobbyte.
 <!-- replace-with-joke ends -->